marinetraffic/mt-ais-toolbox/README.md

 ## Density maps generation
 The density map generation step reads the cleaned ais files and generates density maps with respect to the selected method in the configuration file.
-There are two options available, the first one measures the number of vessels within each cell while the second one aggregates the time spend within each cell for of all vessels crossing it.
+There are two options available, the first one measures the number of vessels within each cell while the second one aggregates the time spent within each cell of all vessels crossing it.

 	python -m mt.density.export_density_maps config/config.json